SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 ```

 Small dictionaries, of size 8 or less by default, use a linear search and no hashing.
-Larger dictionaries, instead, use a hash based lookup using open addressing with linear probing and wrap around.
+Larger dictionaries, instead, use a hash-based lookup using open addressing with linear probing and wrap around.
 That is, the hashed index is probed to check if it is either the searched element, an empty slot indicated by `nil`, or another element.
 If the element is found or an empty slot is found, the search stops.
 However, if another element is found in the hashed index, the next index if probed.